Hapur chemical plant explosion: After further investigation

 Initial reports were of a burst boiler which had caused the explosion.
 However the subsequent suspected cause was gunpowder used to manufacture toy gun pellets, because police retrieved plastic pellets used in their manufacture from the scene.
 This was despite the factory's license obtained in 2021 to manufacture electronic equipment not toy guns.

 Location

-The factory is located in Dhaluana, at the Uttar Pradesh State Industrial Development Corporation governed industrial district of Harpur, 60 Kilometers from New Delhi, the capital of India.
-Harpur coordinates:
+The factory is located in Dhaluana, at the Uttar Pradesh State Industrial Development Corporation governed industrial district of Hapur, 60 Kilometers from New Delhi, the capital of India.
+Hapur coordinates:

 Local response

 The local response was rapid.
 The Chief Minister announced a rescue and relief operation with victims to be supported.
-Firefighters attended for 3 hours to extinguish the fire, and forensics attended the scene to gather evidence.
+Firefighters worked for three hours to extinguish the fire, and forensic technicians gathered evidence.
 Prime Minister Narendra Modi offered his condolences to those affected, and the state government offered support for the treatment of victims.

 Mortality and morbidity

-Initial reports were of 9 people dead and 19 injured.
-However, later reports confirmed13 killed and 20 injured.
-11 of those who died came from the areas of Bahraich (Uttar Pradesh) and Bihar.
+Thirteen people were killed and 20 injured.
+Eleven of those who died came from the areas of Bahraich (Uttar Pradesh) and Bihar.
 Wasim, owner of the factory suffered burns and incurred stitches.
 Victims were taken to hospitals for medical care in Delhi, Noida, Ghaziabad and Meerut, including Safdarjung Hospital for optimal treatment.